orditeck/2ndbrain/Google or Privacy, which do you value more.md

 To show us ads that are relevant to our interests, Google collects data on our online behavior and creates a profile for each user.
 This profiling includes data such as our search history, location data, and even the content of our emails.

-<sup>Disclamer: all the infographics used below were made by Alice Bonasio and taken from their article [How Much Does Google Know About You?](https://medium.com/edtech-trends/infographic-how-much-does-google-know-about-you-d5ee5bd6d01d) </sup>
+<small>Disclamer: all the infographics used below were made by Alice Bonasio and taken from their article [How Much Does Google Know About You?](https://medium.com/edtech-trends/infographic-how-much-does-google-know-about-you-d5ee5bd6d01d) </small>

 ![[Pasted image 20230218191013.png]]